rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

         expr: Application,
         π: Environment = ΓΠ
 ) -> Any:
-    """corrected definition"""
+    """corrected definition; Treats 'head' a free variable in an expression to recursively evaluate."""
-    if isinstance(expr.head, str):
+    if isinstance(expr.head, str):  # 'head' is implicitly a Var.
         # 1/4.
 Evaluate first slot to find proc from string ...
         proc = π[expr.head]
-        # ... yielding a procedure, perhaps through a Var:
+        # ... yielding a procedure:
         assert isinstance(proc, Procedure), \
             f'The head of {expr} must be a string or a Procedure, ' \
-            f'not a {expr.head}'
+            f'not a type({expr.head}) = {type(expr.head)}.'
     elif isinstance(expr.head, Procedure):
         # 1/4.
 Evaluate first slot in an env with free vars ...
         proc = expr.head